noherczeg/pizzaweb/README.md

 # PizzaWEB

-## wiredep
+## listing and filters

-- npm install grunt-wiredep --save-dev
+- create filter in /src/core/pagination
-- add wiredep task to Gruntfile.js
+- include filter in index.html
-- add bower to watch task in Gruntfile.js
+- add rest features to menu service
-- add comments to index.html (top and bottom as well), remove content between them.
-Restart server, check html :)
+- update template and controller